saurabytes/MonarchMoneyTrendReport/README.md

 # Issue with Trends/Accounts

 I am aware that the **Trends & Accounts** reports are not firing.
 It seems that Monarch has changed the URL and their Reports menu structure, but breaks my hack so I can insert my reports into their sub-menu.
-I'm 90% there with a resolution (actually it will be smoother & nicer) but there is a small part I'm trying to resolve to finish this fix.
-Please give me a day to finish resolving it and I'll get out an update.
+I have a beta update out there for testing that resolves the issue.
+It actually makes things so much smoother now as well.

 Thank you for your patience!